I read a blog post a few days ago titled ‘Romance Ruins Real Love’.

 Is the whole world searching desperately for something that’s not even defined as real?
 I always thought it was real and attainable.
 I’ve thought of it as a rare phenomenon, a kind of shining miracle that can’t be bought or captured, that comes only to certain remarkable, young, beautiful and deserving people.

 I’m ashamed to want romance.
 It’s not for someone like me, someone flawed, broken, aging, unbeautiful and in many ways unlovable (another of my stories).
 To dream of romance, to yearn for it, is pitiable and pathetic, and I keep such dreams well hidden, releasing them only in my writing.

-I paused in writing the blog and thought about Random House’s definition for a day.
+I paused in writing the blog post and thought about Random House’s definition for a day.
 I decided the thing I find most disturbing about this definition is that it’s purely subjective.
 Do we each have a unique baseless, fanciful ideal we’re searching for or trying to create?
 I’ve written about stories before.
 If my idea of romance is nothing but a baseless, fanciful story inside my head, it’s not about anybody else.
 It’s only about me.
 It’s not something I’ll ever discover out in the real world.

 No wonder I haven’t been able to find it!

 If romance is just another of my stories, then it’s pointless to carry shame around because nobody will participate in my ideal.
 I’m the only one who can be responsible for my story.
 Nobody else even knows it, unless I tell it, and this is a private story I’m unwilling to reveal.
 My story of romance is part of who I am, a piece of vivid and passionate authenticity.
 It’s what I dance with and write with.
 I need it.
 It’s an aspect of myself to be nurtured and cherished, not ignored and denied.